JaXRTS/jaxrts/doc/source/physics.rst

 transferred quantities shall be denoted with :math:`\vec{k}` (the **scattering vector**) and :math:`\omega` (**photon frequency shift**).

-Since the plasma is isotropic, we simplify that only the magnitude of the scattering vector :math:`\vec{k}` was relevant.
+Since the plasma is isotropic, we simplify that only the absolute value of the scattering vector :math:`\vec{k}` has to be considered.
-This can be expressed as
+This quantity can be expressed as

 .. math::